 ONION: Either a yellow or white onion will work for this recipe.

 PICKLE: Don’t you love a dill pickle?
-The pickle truly transforms this potato salad.
+It truly transforms this potato salad.
 My grandma always added this!

 GARLIC POWDER: Such a simple ingredient that you probably already have in the pantry.